IBM/mas-tas-appconnect-flows/README.md

 ## Pre-requisites

  <details><summary><b>MAXIMO</b></summary>

-Credentials and access to an instance of Maximo as well as the WebSphere application which hosts Maximo are required.
+### Credentials and access to an instance of Maximo as well as the WebSphere application which hosts Maximo are required.
+This code pattern has been tested on Maximo 7.6.1.2 as well as MAS 8.6

 The following steps and pre-requisites are done against a Maximo demo database.
 The naming conventions may slightly differ from this, but these are the necessary components.